-1.1.20 Key principles of SPP (Scottish Government, 2014) on landscape impacts are:

-- protecting, enhancing and promoting access to cultural heritage, including the historic environment; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting good design and the six qualities of successful places. - 1.1.21 SPP indicates that landscapes and the natural heritage are sensitive to inappropriate development and encourages planning authorities to ensure that potential effects, including the cumulative effect of incremental changes, are considered when preparing development plans and deciding planning applications.

-- 1.1.22 It is recognised in SPP that whilst the protection of the landscape and natural heritage can impose constraints on new development, 'developers should seeks to minimise adverse impacts through careful planning and design, considering the services that the natural environment is providing and maximising the potential for enhancement.'
-(Scottish Government 2014). - 1.1.23 Circulars and Planning Advice Notes (PANs) published by the Scottish Government provide further guidance on specific topics.
-The PAN of relevance to landscape and impacts is summarised in Table 15 below.
+- 1.1.20 Key principles of SPP on landscape impacts are: - protecting, enhancing and promoting access to cultural heritage, including the historic environment; - protecting, enhancing and promoting access to natural heritage, including green infrastructure, landscape and the wider environment; - avoiding over-development, protecting the amenity of new and existing development and considering the implications of development for water, air and soil quality; and - supporting good design and the six qualities of successful places. - 1.1.21 SPP indicates that landscapes and the natural heritage are sensitive to inappropriate development and encourages planning authorities to ensure that potential effects, including the cumulative effect of incremental changes, are considered when preparing development plans and deciding planning applications. - 1.1.22 It is recognised in SPP that whilst the protection of the landscape and natural heritage can impose constraints on new development, 'developers should seek to minimise adverse impacts through careful planning and design, considering the services that the natural environment is providing and maximising the potential for enhancement.'
+(Scottish Government, 2014). - 1.1.23 Circulars and PANs published by the Scottish Government provide further guidance on specific topics.
+Documents of relevance to landscape and impacts are summarised in Table 10 below.